|

 plant then remains dormant for about three weeks when it starts

 growth again with renewed vigor if the water is warm.
+During the first year of growth, only leaves are produced

 in most cases.
 Flowers are not generally produced until the second